swiing/hugo-theme-primer/exampleSite/content/guidelines/how-to-use.md

 ### In content files

-Since hugo v0.60, the default markdown processor is Goldmark.
-It allows the following:
+The default markdown processor for hugo is Goldmark.
+It allows including (primer) classes in two ways.

-In some cases, you can include primer classes directly inside markdown, as follows:
+In some cases, you can include classes directly inside markdown, as follows:

 {{<example>}}
 # My title { .Box }